 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of nursing.
-These technical standards are published in the application packet for admission to Practical Nurse Education programs and the Student Handbook and/or are available from program faculty.
+These technical standards are published in the application packet for admission to Practical Nurse Education programs and the Student Handbook.